Patch My PC / Blog

 Introduction

-How the New UI Enhances Onboarding
+How the New Company Portal Could Enhance Onboarding

-Instead of waiting for the traditional ESP to complete its phases, users could be greeted with a more dynamic interface that provides real-time feedback.
-By configuring the onboarding flow to rely on the Company Portal, you’re giving users an experience that’s:
+The “revamped” Company Portal UI improves how users interact with app installations and compliance checks.
+Instead of waiting for the traditional ESP to complete its phases (which, let’s be honest, can cause a lot of issues), users could be greeted with a more dynamic interface that provides real-time feedback.

 • Efficient and Informative: Compliance checks and device readiness are communicated directly.